P-p-H-d/mlib/README.md

 in the JSON file but not in the data structure.
-On contrary, if some fields are missing (or in a different order) in the JSON file, the parsing will still succeed (object fields are unmodified execpt for new sub-objects, for which default value are used).
+On contrary, if some fields are missing (or in a different order) in the JSON file, the parsing will still succeed (object fields are unmodified except for new sub-objects, for which default value are used).

 It is fully working with C11 compilers only.